 - How confident I was going into it

 - The perfect delayed cord, skin to skin, instant bonding I was able to have following the birth

 Things I Didn’t Like

-- I was pressured into getting some newborn procedures done I did not want (won’t happen again)
+- I felt pressure to get some newborn procedures done I did not want.